erikdubois/Solus/README.md

 But there are more themes out there if you want.

-If you want to autostart this everytime.
+If you want to autostart this everytime then use gnome-tweak-tool to autostart plank.
-Type in the menu " startup".
-Start 'startup applications'.

-Add application and choose plank or do it the old way and point to /usr/bin/plank.

-See the pictures above.

 Collection of plank themes can be found here